Auditor Sand describes watchdog role, partisan gridlock in Forest City visit

 Sand cited findings of an 891% increase in appeals of people who claim they did not receive adequate care following the transition from a state-run to private-run program.
 He said a follow-up evaluation showed a 500% increase in illegal denial of care.

-Sand recognizes and celebrates money-saving achievements that result in local PIE winners by hand delivering an actual pie to share with their community leaders.
+Sand recognizes money-saving achievements by hand delivering an actual pie to community leaders with good ideas.

-“It’s a tool for local governments to do more for less,” said Sand, noting that the program was replicated by the Republican Mississippi State Auditor.
+“It’s a tool for local governments to do more for less,” said Sand, noting the program was replicated by Mississippi's Republican state auditor.
 “It has be really good to cross the aisle like that.
 It helps to save money.”

-Another change that Sand noted is the addition of law enforcement professionals to his office.
-He said these people offer valuable perspective on how various items may be viewed in legal settings.
-He called a former State Trooper and former federal agent that were brought on board “a benefit to our program.”
+Another change Sand noted is the addition of law enforcement professionals to his office.
+He said they offer valuable perspective on how items may be viewed in legal settings.
+He said a former state trooper and former federal agent were brought on board.

 “What I see is when you started hiring the law enforcement end, we started losing the compliance end,” Forest City Administrator and Clerk Daisy Huffman said.
 “I feel like we’ve lost a bunch of your auditors.”